TribThapa/MyFinTechHomework/Unit1HomeworkAssignment/README.md

 - _SPF_: stands for 'Sender Policy Framework' which is a email verification technology used to prevent email spoofing.
 It works by verifying that an email message is sent from an authorised IP address
 - _SSL_: stands for 'Secure Sockets Layer' which is a protocol developed for sending information securely over the internet.
 Many websites use SSL to secure areas of their sites, such as user account pages and online checkout

+Get financials / public statements

 ## Landscape

+### Major trends and innovations over the last 5 to 10 years

+#### 1. Digitise or die
+    - Major trends to use APIs and or microservices architecture to work around transactional legacy systems but also allow interconnectivity with many other systems
+    - Robotic Process Automation deployed to offer better customer interaction and data harvesting
+    - Increased investment in customer-facing digital platforms, intelligent automation to streamline processes, and develop smart contracts for claims and predicitive underwriting

+#### 2. Rocking ecosystem
+    - Biometric security has been adopted to make micropayments simple.
+The quicker and easier the transaction, the more loyal the customer becomes
+    - Efficient management of millions of micropayments have allowed insurtech companies like Zhong An in China to thrive
+    - One-stop-shop with a multi-faceted experience determine winners and losers (e.g., Tencent is a platform that combines payment, social media, and contextual messaging(WeChat)).
+This platform generates 38 billion messages everyday, producing a rich source of data to feedback to insurers' analytics engines

+#### 3. The reset button
+    - Reduced dependence on legacy systems with improved access to data
+    - Changed focus from manufacturing, selling and marketing of products to keeping the customer satisfied
+    - New systems segment customers based upon behaviour and how they interact with the insurer and influence risk within the policy

+#### 4. Digital risk reduction
+    - Data from wearables are now being used as a source of risk assessment, risk mitigation, and data credibility
+    - Use of health data has allowed insurtech companies to tailor policies to the individual and take part in a health ecosystem

+#### 5. The digital customer
+    - More focus on digital content marketing as today's customers have moved increased do no call lists, and more engaged with messaging
+    - Products that offer break periods or the ability to post-pone payment without the policiy being cancelled may be features that could widen the customer base

+#### 6. Data is the new oil - and the price is going up!
+    - While big data influences customer engagement and policy making, insurtech comapnies are now working to improve customer trust
+    - Insurtech companies that lack big data or the partners that will help them analyse the data are looking to have their business model challenged
+    - AI and Machine learning have now been adopted across the value chain to improve efficiency and increase customer satisfaction

+#### 7. Disruption
+    - Mobility as a service (MAAS), where a car use is consumed as a service is growing in many metropolitan areas
+    - Insurers hint at a profitable auto insurance business is not a race to the bottom but rather by developing an auto insurance ecosystem that starts at the car's dashboard
+    - Auto makers may take control of this value chain and needs to be considered

+#### 8. Adapt or die
+    - Underwriters and actuaries with data science skills now lead the charge in reassessing and enhancing the statistical approach to traditional underwriting, armed with a treasury of customer behaviour data, AI, and Machine learning
+    - While the main focus is on the customer, Insurtech companies are now also trying to educate and enhance the experience of the employee to retain skills for the new market